-- 6.2 Following receipt of an appeal, a University Misconduct and Fitness to Practise Committee hearing will be convened.
-The Committee will be constituted in accordance with Appendix A.8. - 6.3 The Case Presenter will be given an opportunity to respond to the Student's appeal. - 6.4 The Student will be sent the following information at least 10 working days before the hearing: - a) the date and venue of the hearing; - b) the papers that will be considered by the Committee (including any response by the Case Presenter or Investigating Officer to the Student's appeal); - c) the names of the Committee members; - d) the names and status of any witnesses to be called by the Case Presenter. - 6.5 The Student will be asked to submit the following information at least five days before the hearing: - a) the name and status of their Friend (and/or representative if the Student is registered on a Fitness to Practise programme); - b) the names of any witnesses they wish to call, and a brief outline of the evidence the witness is expected to give; - c) any request for a witness to attend by telephone or video conferencing
+- 6.2 Following receipt of an appeal, SCCA will assess the evidence provided and determine whether the University Misconduct and Fitness to Practise Committee should hear the matter afresh and in full or only on the specific ground(s) for appeal specified by the Student.
+If the case is heard afresh, the Committee will have all of the powers and sanctions of the College Misconduct and Fitness to Practise Committee, and the procedures outlined above in Section 4 should be followed.
+If a case is heard afresh by the University Misconduct and Fitness to Practise Committee, there is no further right of appeal.
+Otherwise, the procedures outlined in Section 7 should be followed. - 6.3 The University Misconduct and Fitness to Practise Committee hearing will be constituted in accordance with Appendix A.8. - 6.4 The Case Presenter will be given an opportunity to respond to the Student's appeal. - 6.5 The Student will be sent the following information at least 10 working days before the hearing: - a) the date and venue of the hearing; - the papers that will be considered by the Committee (including the response by the Case Presenter or Investigating Officer to the Student's appeal along with any supporting evidence); - c) the names of the Committee members; - d) the names and status of any witnesses to be called by the Case Presenter. - 6.6 The Student will be asked to submit the following information at least five days before the hearing: - a) the name and status of their Friend (and/or representative if the Student is registered on a Fitness to Practise programme); - b) the names of any witnesses they wish to call, and a brief outline of the evidence the witness is expected to give; - c) any request for a witness to attend by telephone or video conferencing.